SteveCaruso/IDMX-Guided-Studies-Spring-2020/Research and Features.md

     * Not sufficient for pros, basically a "frilly notepad"
     * Needs more customization

+Initial Research Christopher Hurban:

+Fish Farm 3- 3D Aquarium Simulator for Android

+•	The fish are realistic looking (all the fish in the game have moving gills and fishes bellies are allowed to grow).
+•	All of the fish are colored and easy to determine what species of fish that they are.
+•	The player has the option to zoom into the tank to see your fish at a better angle.
+•	Each tank aquarium is able to be customizable with decorative items such as plants that survive in water and each aquarium can also have coral.
+•	The player is easily able to catch fish with just their fingers (very simple).
+•	Within the simulator a player can catch the following seahorses, whales, dolphins, sharks, starfish, jellyfish, and turtles.
+•	Has a straightforward game tutorial.
+•	If the player doesn’t change the water from their tank, then the fish will soon die since of the condition of the tank.
+•	Recolored fish cannot be used to breed for your Collection.
+(I think that a player should be able to recolor their fish especially when they are breeding the fish.
+It would make it easier for the player to keep track of.
+•	The simulator has the following options to add to the game.
+The options are as stated: Saltwater, freshwater, jelly, and open ocean aquariums.
+Each one of these would offer each fish a better chance of surviving.
+(Since some fish can only live in certain kinds of water).
+Some will die If they are in a different kind of water.
+•	The game has is very colorful.
+It is easy for the player to determine which tank and which tank that they are feeding.
+•	Feeding fish is very easy to do.
+All the player has to do is tap on the certain fish that they want to feed and then that fish will no longer have a craving for food.
+•	The tanks also have lights which make it easy to see inside of the tank.
+I think that the lights could have more options like having any color available to each and every player.
+Each player will most likely want a different color to add to their tank.
+•	This app simulator of the fish tank is very well done and I think it’s a really great app especially for being a free app both on the Google Play Store and The Apple App Store.

 ## Features List:

 This will be the Product Backlog for your initial sprints.
 List different features you'd like to implement here: